 - Two AIA Fellows

-- One AIA Minnesota Gold Medal Award recipient
+- One or two AIA Minnesota Gold Medal Award recipient

 - One AIA Minnesota Committee on Design chair/co-chair.

 2022 AIA Minnesota Gold Medal Award Selection Committee

 Nathan Johnson, AIA, NOMA

 James Garrett, Jr., AIA, NOMA

 The Gold Medal Award Selection Committee is convened prior to the call for nominations.
 Committee members are ineligible to submit nominations during their time of service on the Committee.

 Communication with the Gold Medal Award Selection Committee in any given year regarding any aspect of the nomination or selection process – from the time the Selection Committee is convened to the completion of the selection process – by the nominator, nominee(s), or anyone acting on their behalf is inappropriate and cause for disqualification.

 Nomination Submission Requirements